 "Monell liability is rare and difficult to establish."
 Stockton v.
 Milwaukee Cnty., 44 F.4th 605, 617 (7th Cir.
 2022).
-Plaintiff has not established-nor has he even attempted to demonstrate-a citywide practice that constitutes a City custom and practice with the "force of law."
-Plaintiff's narrow focus on Watts and his "gang" at the Ida B. Wells homes has resulted in his failure to demonstrate a genuine issue of material fact on the "widespread practice" element of his Monell claim.
-Plaintiff's failure of proof on this requirement dooms his claim because "Monell does not subject municipalities to liability for the actions of misfit employees."
+Plaintiffs have not established-nor have they even attempted to demonstrate-a citywide practice that constitutes a permanent City custom and practice with the "force of law."
+Plaintiffs' narrow focus on Watts and his "gang" at the Ida B. Wells homes has resulted in his failure to demonstrate a genuine issue of material fact on the "widespread practice" element of his Monell claim.
+Plaintiffs' failure of proof on this requirement dooms the claim because "Monell does not subject municipalities to liability for the actions of misfit employees."
 Ruiz-Cortez v.
 City of Chicago, 931 F.3d 592, 599 (7th Cir.
 2019); see also Howell v.
 Wexford Health Sources, Inc., 987 F.3d 647, 654 (7th Cir.
 2021) ("In applying Monell and avoiding respondeat superior liability, one key is to distinguish between the isolated wrongdoing of one or a few rogue employees and other, more widespread practices").

-Although Plaintiff alleges former Chicago police officer Jerome Finnigan and officers working with him "engaged in their misconduct at around the same time that [Plaintiff] was subjected to the abuses described" in the complaint (Compl., ¶100), that mere allegation does not get his widespread practice claim over the summary judgment hurdle.
-Plaintiff cannot avoid summary judgment by simply relying on allegations in the complaint.
+Although Plaintiffs allege former Chicago police officer Jerome Finnigan and officers working with him "engaged in their misconduct at around the same time that plaintiffs were subjected to the abuses described" in the complaint (Compl., ¶58), that mere allegation does not get the widespread practice claim over the summary judgment hurdle.
+Plaintiffs cannot avoid summary judgment by simply relying on allegations in the complaint.
 Beardsall, 953 F.3d at 972.
-Beyond allegations, the only putative evidence related to Finnigan comes from the report of Plaintiff's expert, Jon Shane.3 Shane's report simply references Finnigan in a block quotation lifted from two pages of the 2016 Police Accountability Task Force ("PATF") report that mentions allegations against miscellaneous officers who were indicted over the years, including Finnigan.
+Beyond allegations, the only putative evidence related to Finnigan comes from the report of Plaintiff's expert, Jon Shane.3 Shane's report, however, simply references Finnigan in a block quotation lifted from two pages of the 2016 Police Accountability Task Force ("PATF") report that mentions allegations against miscellaneous officers who were indicted over the years, including Finnigan.
+(CSOF ¶68).
+Shane has admitted he knows nothing about the facts of Finnigan's case and he did not review the reasonableness of the IAD investigation of Finnigan that led to his indictment and conviction.
 (CSOF ¶73).
-Shane admitted at deposition he does not know anything about Finnigan's case and did not review the reasonableness of the IAD investigation of Finnigan that led to his indictment and conviction.
-(CSOF ¶75).
-Because Shane simply copied and pasted a portion of the PATF report without any actual knowledge of Finnigan's case or the reasonableness of the IAD investigations mentioned in that report, any related testimony or evidence on the subject of Finnigan lacks foundation, is inadmissible, and cannot be considered here.4
+Because Shane simply